 It's best if your baking dish has straight rather than sloped edges (unlike mine) so your ice cream sandwiches are even (but it's not a big issue either way)

 First, line your baking dish with parchment paper.
-Press one half of the vegan gingerbread cookie dough into the bottom of your baking dish.
+Press half of the vegan gingerbread cookie dough into the bottom of your baking dish.

 Next, line your baking dish again with parchment paper again.
 Press the remaining half of the gingerbread cookie dough into the baking dish.